Libre Office

 With that done, you’ll now insert headers and footers to your different pages.
 Once added, that style (which now includes a header/footer), will persist.
 You can then repeat this process, weaving together styles from page to page to define the layout and elements on each page.

 It works.
-And Libre Office’s process might be a tiny bit tidier than Word’s own means of using styles and sections to define header content.
+Libre Office’s process might be a tiny bit tidier than Word’s own means of using styles and sections to define header content.
 But only just.
 Neither tool offers the kind of control over page layout I’d like for my book files.

 Design Elements